 Senior Destiny Samuel, a newcomer to Baldwin’s program but a longtime teammate of Annecchiarico, Hudson and Donnetta Johnson on the AAU circuit, scored six of her eight points on the day from the foul line in the opening quarter to answer Massapequa’s early success.
 Johnson, who missed her junior campaign due to injury, contributed 10 rebounds.

-“We had instant chemistry with the additions of Destiny and Donnetta,” said Hudson, the school’s all-time leading scorer who has averaged more than 16 points per game this season.
+“We had instant chemistry with the additions of Destiny and Donnetta,” said Hudson, the school’s all-time leading scorer who’s averaging more than 16 points per game this season.
 “We want to go as far as we can.”

 The Lady Bruins (21-1) led 15-13 after the opening quarter and began to impose their will by scoring the first 10 points of the second.
 Harrison, the only non-senior among the starting five, had a driving layup and a trey during the spurt and later added a pair of free throws to give Baldwin a 31-19 halftime cushion.

 The margin was 37-19 with 3:55 remaining in the third quarter when Harrison was hacked from behind on her way to the basket and needed assistance to get off the floor.
 Annecchiarico, who was 8-for-8 from the line, sank two free throws in her place and added two more on the next possession to cap another 10-point run.